 However, real-time communication also has its drawbacks.
 Most of these derive from technical aspects.
 If we consider video conferencing, despite tremendous advances that have been made, it can still be challenging to keep up with conversations.
 When multiple people are involved, keeping track of who said what can be tricky.

 Additionally, there are nontechnical issues.
 Real-time communication, in fact, can be distracting, as people may be tempted to multitask or become easily distracted by other things going on around them.
 Overall, real-time communication is a powerful tool that can be used to improve communication and build stronger relationships.
-However, it is essential to remember that it is not without drawbacks and should be used cautiously.
+However, it is essential to remember that it has drawbacks and should be used cautiously.

 The Future of RTC